alduxvm/DronePilot/README.md

 # Drone Pilot

-Automatic pilot that can control and fly several drones, including Pixhawk's, APM's and MultiWii's
+Automatic pilot software that can control and fly several drones, including Pixhawk's, APM's and MultiWii's

 ## Current scripts:

-* first.py -> Control a MultiWii multicopter.
+* mw-joystick-test.py -> Send joystick commands via UDP from a ground-station running Matlab to a FC running MultiWii software.
+* mw-hover-controller.py -> Calculate commands to make a Multiwii multicopter hover over a specified x,y,z coordinate.
+* pix-logdata.py -> Script that logs data from a computer vision thread and from a flying multicopter with a Pixhawk.
+DroneApi related.

 ## Caution